 Persons convicted of a felony shall be eligible to register to vote when they have fully served their sentence of court-mandated calendar days, including any term of incarceration, parole supervision or a completed period of probation ordered by any court.
 A convicted felon who has been pardoned may register to vote.

-It is not necessary to do this, but gives assurance to the registrant that their voting registration is completely legally.
-The Oklahoma Baptist State Convention (OBSC) Prison Ministry can also assist with inquiries.
-Please contact Donna Thompson at 405.209.6750 or email her at obscprisonministry [at] yahoo.com for assistance
+The Oklahoma Baptist State Convention (OBSC) Prison Ministry can assist with inquiries from adults released from incarceration.
+Please contact Donna Thompson at 405.209.6750 or email her at obscprisonministry [at] yahoo.com for assistance.

 After Prison, Many Oklahomans Are Banned

 from Voting for Years

 click here for original article, June 18, 2018 from Oklahoma Watch